matt-plank/Py-ANN/README.md

 #### On Windows

 1. Clone the repository
-2. Move Py-ANN/src/PyANN to your python modules folder or to the directory you want to use it in
+2. Move Py-ANN/src/PyANN to your python modules folder

 ## Examples